chineaalvarez/IntuneGroupNameGenerator/docs/README.md

 This tool helps administrators, developers, and teams consistently generate names for policies, groups, configurations, and other structured objects across platforms and use cases.

 While the provided examples were originally created for Microsoft Intune use cases, the tool is fully adaptable and can be used to structure names for any type of entities or systems.

+This includes modifying fields, values, delimiters, and logic to fit naming schemes for cloud resources, policies, configuration items, or any domain-specific objects.

 ---